top of page

 • Make minor adjustments as necessary for optimal growth.

-As I look forward to nurturing my espalier trees in the coming years, I've learned through these guidelines that pruning isn't just a task; it's an art form I aim to master.
-Imagine a spa day for my trees – massages and facials, but for their future!
-Timing, tools, and technique will be crucial.
-My plan is to orchestrate this arboreal ballet in late winter or early spring, aligning with the trees' dormant phase.
-My goal will be to shape the branches that don't conform to my artistic vision while nurturing those that do.
-With the gentle guidance of soft ties or twine, I'll aim to ensure my trees reach for the stars in the perfect Standard Espalier shape.
-In this orchard, horticulture won't just be about growth; it'll be about crafting living sculptures.
-Welcome to my world where nature and art entwine, where this plan evolves into a flourishing reality!
+Looking ahead to nurturing espalier trees in the upcoming years, these guidelines emphasize that pruning transcends being merely a task; it's an art form to master.
+Picture a spa day for trees – massages and facials, but for their future!
+Timing, tools, and technique play a crucial role.
+The aim is to choreograph this arboreal ballet in late winter or early spring, coinciding with the trees' dormant phase.
+The objective will be to sculpt branches that align with an artistic vision while nurturing those that harmonize.
+Employing soft ties or twine, the goal is to guide trees towards the perfect Standard Espalier shape.
+In this orchard, horticulture isn't solely about growth; it's about crafting living sculptures.

 Nurturing My Green Sculptures: The Secret Life of Espaliered Trees

 These green sculptures may look fancy, but they require some special TLC.
-At Tiny City Farm, I'm all about unlocking the secrets of caring for my espaliered fruit trees.
+I'm all about unlocking the secrets of caring for my espaliered fruit trees.
 Get ready for an adventure in watering, fertilizing, soil management, and the occasional pest showdown!

 caring for the orchard